 Funded by the UPS Foundation as part of our long-running partnership, the ‘Her World, Her Voice’ programme is running across five Member Organisation (MO) countries – Rwanda, Nigeria, South Africa, Mexico and India.

-By bringing together insights from young people through U-Report youth consultations and working with GenerationUnlimited to advocate for positive changes on a global and national level, we aim to make great strides towards a more gender equal and inclusive world.
+By bringing together insights from young people through U-Report youth consultations, and working with GenerationUnlimited to advocate for positive changes on a global and national level, we aim to make great strides towards a more gender equal and inclusive world.

 In Rwanda, the Rwanda Girl Guides Association are developing a monitoring and evaluation framework to better understand girls’ and young women’s expectations from Guiding.
 They will also establish new Guide groups in primary and secondary schools where there are a high percentage of girls with disabilities.

 In India, Bharat Scouts and Guides are recruiting thousands of 17 to 25 year-olds into Guiding and Scouting as Rangers.
-Their members will also be given access to a new ‘My Rights and Me’ empowerment programme, and training on running their own advocacy projects.
+Their members will also be given access to a new ‘My Rights and Me’ empowerment programme, with training on running their own advocacy projects.

 In South Africa, the Girl Guides of South Africa, are working on improving Monitoring and Evaluation processes so they can identify areas where they can involve new girls in Guiding and better retain current members.
 New group leaders will be trained, and new, relevant programmes will be introduced.

 In Nigeria, the Girl Guides Association of Nigeria are strengthening their governance and monitoring and evaluation processes, building the skills of those in leadership.
-They will also be using project funds to help roll out an exciting new national curriculum, strengthen their members’ capacity to speak out and take action, and grow their membership.
+They will also be using project funds to: help roll out an exciting new national curriculum; strengthen their members’ capacity to speak out and take action; and grow their membership.